City are back on the road this evening, this time to face Exeter City in an Emirates FA Cup first-round replay at 7.45pm.

-We have created this Big Match Preview to take you through everything you need to know about Saturday afternoon’s clash.
+We have created a Big Match Preview to give you all the key details you need to know, heading into the encounter.

 WHAT THE MANAGERS SAID